XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: BSc in Dalain University of Technology
+role: Undergraduate student from Dalian University of Technology

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Bachelor in Dalain University of Technology
+  - name: Dalain University of Technology
     url: https://www.dlut.edu.cn/

 # Short bio (displayed in user profile at end of posts)